 Check out social media specific sites (Social Media Examiner is a great place to start) for a better guide on how to actually make this happen.
 For the purposes of this article, just know that social media is a factor for search.

 Check out this graph by Moz that shows the correlation between rankings and social sharing:

-One social network I’d like to specifically mention is Google Plus, since it has the one of the largest impacts of all social networks on how high you rank in search results.
-Google Plus is rarely on the top of mind when businesses are looking to grow their social audience, but if you’re looking to make your website more easily found, having a strong Google Plus page is a good place to start.
-Plus, you can use Google+’s Collections to boost SEO.
+One social network I’d like to specifically mention is Google+, since it has the one of the largest impacts on how high you rank in search results.
+Google+ is rarely top of mind when businesses are looking to grow their social audience, but if you’re looking to make your website more easily found, having a strong Google+ page is a good place to start.
+Plus, you can use Google+ Collections to boost SEO.